Cost of Attendance for the Occupational Therapy Doctorate

 Graduate students are billed for a maximum of 9 hours each semester.
 Your tuition and fees are based on 9 hours although students in our program generally take closer to 18 hours a semester.
 The current number of hours per semester is listed below.
 Students in our program also pay a tuition differential of $59.00 per credit hour.
 Therefore, specific tuition and fees will vary by semester.

-Based on 2021-2022 tuition rates, the following are the estimated tuition and fees for the full 8 semesters of the OTD program:
+Based on the most recent rates, the following are the estimated tuition and fees for the full 8 semesters of the OTD program:

 In state: $48,799 ($5,237 per semester x 8 semesters plus 117 credit hours x $59 per hour)